neocoaster/react-native-boilerplate/README.md

 5. Go to Google Play Console and select the Release method of your preference
 6. Create a new release, and drag the new aab file (under android/app/build/outputs/bundle/release) into the build section.
 7. Save the build, and then send it to review (this will eliminate the previous version and upload this one)

+### iOS
+#### Certificates Needed to Upload to TestFlight
+- Apple Development (for each Developer that will have access to deploy)
+- Apple Distribution (for the App)
+- iOS App Provisioning Profile (for the App)

+#### Create a .cer File
+- Open your Keychain
+- Go to *KeychainAccess/CertificatesAssistant/Solicitar un Certificado de una Autoridad de Certificacion*
+- Fill in your name and email, and leave the *CA email* field empty
+- Save the file on disk and allow to change the location and hit next
+- Select the location where you want the file to be saved

+#### Create the certificates:
+- Create a .cer file
+- Go to developer.apple.com and on the left panel press on **Certificates, IDs & Profiles**.
+- Click on the plus sign to create the certificate which best suits your needs with the .cer file you just created
+- *Observation*: To create the Provisioning Profile, you need to go to the *Profiles* section and have already created the *Apple Distribution certificate*

+#### Deploy to TestFlight (from XCode)
+1. Select your target and in the *General* section, update your *Version* and *Build* accordingly
+2. In XCode select **Product/Destination/Any iOS device**
+3. In XCode select **Product/Archive**
+4. In the window that popped up (or go to **Window/Organizer**) select *Distribute App*
+5. Select *App Store Connect* then *Upload*, then uncheck both checks and press on *Next*
+6. Press on *Automatically Manage Signing* and then Next.
+7. In Apple Developer Connect you will notice the build will be uploading.
+When it finishes uploading, you will need to update a questionnaire (saying if it had any changes from the last time you uploaded a build)

 ## Navigation
 There are several examples of different types of navigations in different branches